War of Nerves

-"War of Nerves" is a song by English-Canadian girl group All Saints, released by London Records on 23 November 1998 as the fifth and final single from their debut album, All Saints.
+"War of Nerves" is a song by English girl group All Saints, released by London Records on 23 November 1998 as the fifth (sixth overall) and final single from their debut album, All Saints.
 Group members Shaznay Lewis, Natalie Appleton and Nicole Appleton wrote the song with producers Cameron McVey and Magnus Fiennes.
 It is a ballad concerning mortality, inspired by the death of Diana, Princess of Wales.
-"War of Nerves" debuted at number seven on the UK Singles Chart, making it the group's fifth consecutive single to reach the top 10.
+"War of Nerves" debuted at number seven on the UK Singles Chart, making it the group's fifth consecutive single to chart in the top 10.

 Background

 "War of Nerves" was the last song recorded for the group's 1997 debut album, All Saints.
 The group wrote the song as a response to the death of Diana, Princess of Wales.
 In an interview for The Irish Times, group member Shaznay Lewis reflected, "I never really thought about things like my own death until it happened to Diana.
 And the song definitely did help me face those feelings."
 Natalie Appleton named it her favourite song on the album in the Appleton autobiography Together, saying, "the emotions are powerful and it gives me chills."